htdebeer/pandocomatic/index.md

 ```

 With just two lines of pandoc metadata, I can tell pandocomatic what
 template to use when converting a file.
+You can also use multiple
+templates in a document, for example to convert a markdown file to both
-Adding file-specific pandoc
+HTML and PDF.
+Adding file-specific pandoc options to the conversion
-options to the conversion process is as easy as adding a `pandoc`
+process is as easy as adding a `pandoc` property with those options to
-property with those options to the `pandocomatic_` metadata property in
-the source file.
+the `pandocomatic_` metadata property in the source file.

 Note that the pandocomatic YAML property is named `pandocomatic_`.
 Pandoc has the